-Malloreddus Recipe (Sardinian gnocchi)
+Malloreddus recipe (Sardinian gnocchi)

-Learn to make the traditional Sardinian style of Gnocchi, Malloreddus
+Learn to make traditional Sardinian gnocchi.

 Malloreddus Recipe

-1 kg of fine semola flour
+1 kg of fine semola flour (I use the brand Caputo)

 1 egg